GazzaJ/CI-MS4-RefereE-pay/README.md

 - Select the most appropriate region for your location
 - Click the "Create app" button
 - Select the Resources tab
-  - Type postgres into the Ad-ons search bos
+  - Type postgres into the Ad-ons search box
   - Select Heroku Postgres
   - Choose an appropriate plan for your project (Hobby Dev-Free plan selected for initial deployment)